ehwest/mdn_qms/PD_Product_Definition/PD_0001_Product_Environment.md

 of real-time patient data from one or more continuous glucose monitors (CGMs).

-In addition to CGM data, however, the T1Pal system receives and displays real-time patient data derived from sources other than a CGM system sensor.
+In addition to CGM data, however, the T1Pal system receives and displays real-time patient data derived from other sources.

-Specifically, T1Pal also displays secondary display data transmitted by one or more infusion pump devices, and one or more control processor (such as the Tidepool Loop controller).
+Specifically, T1Pal also displays secondary display data of one or more infusion pump devices, and/or one or more control processors (as may be provided to control infusion pump activity).

 Like the CGM data, pump infusion data (including settings, changes to settings, and faults), and contoller data (including settings, changes to settings, and faults) also supporting secondary